 Hollins University’s graduate programs in children’s literature are renowned for their emphasis on the study, writing, and illustration of work in that field.
-During the summer of 2019, the program is offering a wide array of intensive workshops for teachers and librarians, aspiring authors and illustrators, and alumnae/i of Hollins’ undergraduate and graduate programs.
-Whether you want to grow your skills as a picture book creator or selector, or would like to enhance your ability to write for children, these workshops offer practical guidance through the expertise of accomplished artists and authors.
+During the summer of 2020, the program is offering a wide array of intensive workshops for teachers and librarians, aspiring authors and illustrators, and alumnae/i of Hollins’ undergraduate and graduate programs.
+Whether you want to grow your skills as a picture book creator, scholar, or selector, or would like to enhance your ability to write for children, these workshops offer practical guidance through the expertise of accomplished artists and authors.

 Picture Book Trends: A Curated Reading Workshop

 Instructor: Elizabeth Dulemba

 Monday, June 8 – Friday, June 12, 2020

 Are you a teacher or librarian overwhelmed by the prospect of picking out the best new picture books for your young readers?
 Are you a creator who needs to stay on top of today’s picture book marketplace?
 If so, let this expert guide you on a curated reading journey.
 Over the course of five days, award-winning children’s book author and illustrator Elizabeth Dulemba will work you through the picture book submissions for the annual Margaret Wise Brown Prize and other best-sellers, covering current themes and trends, and pointing out the written and visual tricks that make them popular, successful, and beloved.
 By the end of the week, you will have a solid grasp of the current picture book landscape to better prepare you to recommend books to others or create them yourself.